 What Knowledge Does This Museum Impart?

 Today, this vast museum boasts 14 galleries with carefully preserved relics from ancient times.
-The museum has a Bird Gallery, Mask Gallery and even Insect Gallery that displays unique taxidermy animals and artifacts from around the world.
+The museum has a Bird Gallery, Mask Gallery and even an Insect Gallery that displays unique taxidermy animals and artifacts from around the world.
 Read below about the galleries and all that you are missing out on if you don’t pay a very essential visit to this museum.

 Bharhut Gallery